YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_GxE.md

 - In the near future, R package [```SPAGxECCT```](https://github.com/YuzhuoMa97/SPAGxECCT) is planned to be rewritten using Rcpp code to improve its performance and efficiency.

-## How to install and load this package
+## How to install and load R package SPAGxECCT
 ```
 library(devtools)  # author version: 2.4.5
 install_github("YuzhuoMa97/SPAGxECCT")